by Winnie Kay

 My father shook his head and looked away.
 “He’s probably already dead, boy.
 I knew this day would come.
 How many times have I warned you about spending too much time with that darkie?”

-I could have stopped at Sheriff Daniels’ office, but my newly acquired education told me Wilson had Daniels in his pocket, too.
+I could have stopped at Sheriff Daniels’ office, but by the look on my father's face, I knew Wilson had Daniels in his pocket.

 Lightning flashed outside my hotel room bringing me back to the present.
 Tomorrow I’ll watch the Judge go into the ground, at the cemetery, under the old oak tree.